-We are very proud of the good work conditions we provide our teaching staff with and even prouder that since the founding of LTL very few teachers left our school and all of them did so because they were moving to another city or had started a family and decided to take a break from work.
+We are very proud of the good work conditions we provide our teaching staff with and even prouder that since the founding of LTL very few teachers leave our school.

 However, as we provide full maternity benefits, most of our teachers come back after having a child to work with us.

 Check out the “LTL Babies” wall in our school office for a few very cute pictures.